swiftlang/swift-evolution/proposals/XXXX-typed-based-private.md

     func greet() {
         // age is accessible because it is defined in the same declaration
-        // secretAge is not because it is defined in a nested type
+        // secrecyAge is not because it is defined in a nested type
         // Therefore, following piece of code would generate a compilation error:
         // if age < gender.secrecyAge {